nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The indexes refer to the index number shown in the displayed user and book list respectively.
 * The indexes **must be a positive integer** 1, 2, 3, …​
 * The respective specified `INDEXES` **must be present in their lists**.
-* The books that are loaned out will appear at the top of the book list.
+* The books that are loaned out will appear at the top of the book list **upon restarting the application**.
 * If due date is not specified, a default due date of 14 days from today is set when the book is loaned out.
 * Due date formats such as `dd/MM/yyyy`, `yyyy-MM-dd` or even text such as `next sunday` or `tomorrow` would work.
 Only the first date entered would be set as the due date and subsequent dates entered would be ignored.